sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/faq/RuntimeEnvironmentFAQ.md

 On Linux and MacOS 10, it is almost UTF-8.
 On Windows, it is Latin1.
 And on MacOS (before 10), it is Mac-Roman.

-Unfortunately, the Janus Jar file is generated on a Linux operating system (UTF-8).
+The Janus Jar file is generated on a Linux operating system (UTF-8).
-When the Java virtual machine tries to uncompress and use the content of the Jar, it complains about an invalid charset format.
+When the Java virtual machine tries to uncompress and use the content of the Jar, it may complain about an invalid charset format.

 For solving this issue, you could launch your Eclipse with the command line option `-Dfile.encoding=UTF-8`, which is forcing the Eclipse product to consider the file as encoded with the UTF-8 charset.
+Note that this option is defined into the Eclipse SARL product since version 0.4.

 ## Runtime Behavior of Janus